January 21, 2025

 Massachusetts has one of the simplest sales tax systems in the United States, making compliance relatively straightforward for businesses.
 The statewide sales tax rate is 6.25%, with no additional local taxes.
 This uniformity ensures that businesses across Massachusetts apply the same rate regardless of whether they operate in Boston, Springfield, or Worcester.

 Additionally, Massachusetts follows a destination-based sales tax model, meaning taxes are collected based on the buyer's location.
-This distinction is especially important for eCommerce businesses that ship products across the state, as they must calculate taxes correctly based on the customer’s delivery address.
+This distinction is especially important for e-commerce businesses that ship products across the state, as they must calculate taxes correctly based on the customer’s delivery address.

 Massachusetts exempts clothing and footwear priced at $175 or less from sales tax.
 For items exceeding this threshold, sales tax is applied only to the portion over $175.
 This threshold enables businesses to manage compliance more easily while providing some relief to consumers on everyday clothing purchases.